W&T Interfaces

 The variable SendString is filled with a command which depends on which operating element the user has clicked on or modified.

 The user sets the outputs by using the two check boxes cb_output.
-The output no. is passed when the function is invoked.
+When the function is invoked the output no. is passed.

 The DataRequest function, which is invoked last, is used for data exchange with the PHP server and thereby with the Web-IO, and is described in greater detail below.